 What a thermostat is

 Simply put, a thermostat is a device installed in your HVAC system used to control the temperature.
-It essentially allows you to monitor and adjust the settings, whether for cooling or heating the indoor area.
-At times, it can be set for a programmed schedule, allowing your heating and cooling systems to turn on and off at certain set periods.
+It essentially allows you to monitor and adjust the settings.
+Whether the settings are for cooling or heating the indoor area.
+At times, it can be set for a programmed schedule.
+A schedule allows your heating and cooling systems to turn on and off at certain set periods.
 It works by sensing your physical system’s temperature and performing certain actions to maintain the temperature near a desired setpoint.
+A schedule saves you money by giving you heating and cooling when you need it.

 How a thermostat works